edumunozsala/documentation-bot-helper-langchain/README.md

+# RAG: Retrieve and Rerank
-# Develop a LLM powered Chatbot to chat with a PDF file using Langchain and Vector DB
+## Develop a LLM powered Chatbot to chat with a PDF file using Langchain and Vector DB
 ## Description

 We want to extract information from private data in the form of a PDF file.
 A chatbot interface is a user friendly approach and we need to apply a memory mechanism to keep track of the conversation and optimize how we interact with the Chatbot.
 To handle the amount of information that a pdf file can contain, we load all that information in a vector database, including the embedding vectors that compress that information.